SeanCSU212/cs457_proj/README.md

 **Implement a Multithreaded Chat System**

 - Allow real-time communication between multiple users simultaneously.
--Optimize threading to ensure seamless and lag-free performance under high user loads.
+- Optimize threading to ensure seamless and lag-free performance under high user loads.
--Incorporate message history storage and retrieval for ongoing sessions.
+- Incorporate message history storage and retrieval for ongoing sessions.

 **Develop a User-Friendly Non-Terminal UI**

--Build an intuitive graphical interface to enhance user experience.
+- Build an intuitive graphical interface to enhance user experience.
--Include interactive elements like buttons, menus, and chat notifications.
+- Include interactive elements like buttons, menus, and chat notifications.
--Make the UI responsive to support various screen sizes and devices.
+- Make the UI responsive to support various screen sizes and devices.

 **Enhance Security**
--Add user authentication and session management to ensure secure access.
+- Add user authentication and session management to ensure secure access.
--Include features to detect and mitigate spam or malicious activity.
+- Include features to detect and mitigate spam or malicious activity.
 ## Retrospective